Pinterest tag Tampon Shedding & Fiber Loss? Here’s What To Do | Rael

 We love the convenience and ease of tampons.
 Most of us remember the first time we were able to use one successfully.
 Tampons can let you participate in activities that are impossible with pads while on your period (like swimming).
 A lot of us have to deal with a menstrual cycle for a long time, so we always look for comfort and the best-constructed brands of tampons when filtering through many period product options.

-Sometimes, however, our favorite feminine products can do us dirty, especially if we aren’t using a quality brand.
+Sometimes, however, our favorite period products can do us dirty, especially if we aren’t using a quality brand.
 Any menstruating person can only do so much research on tampon manufacturers before purchasing tampons.

-Tampon shedding is a little-known issue you’ve probably experienced without even knowing, but in some cases, tampon shedding can lead to pesky infections.
+Tampon shedding is a little-known issue you’ve probably experienced without even knowing, but in some cases, tampon shedding can lead to pesky vaginal infection.
+Particularly when the tip of the tampon breaks off inside, it can cause discomfort or health problems.

 Here’s what you should know about tampon shedding and fiber loss and how you can know whether or not it’s happening to you.